arthurbernierjr/sfs/src/course-materials/unit3/week-21/day-1/slides.md

 ---

+For the heading of your lesson on modern web development with React and the Virtual DOM concept, here's a generated picture that encapsulates the theme of efficient UI updates:

 ### Lesson: Why Software Engineers Make So Much Money - React's Impact on UI Development

 ### By the end of this portion of the lesson students will be able to: